- JOIN | SUPPORT TSHA

 NUEVA JÁEN.
 Nueva Jáen, in the province of Coahuila, was a short-lived Spanish villa located on the Old San Antonio Road crossing of the Frio River in what is now northwestern Frio County.
 The settlement, established by Coahuila governor Manuel Antonio Cordero and named after the province of Jáen in Spain, was intended to be the westernmost of several new Spanish settlements along the road east of the Rio Grande.
 It was established sometime in 1805 but abandoned shortly thereafter due to the lack of an adequate water supply.
 There is evidence of an unsuccessful attempt by Texas authorities to resurrect the settlement sometime after its abandonment.

 BIBLIOGRAPHY:Mattie Austin Hatcher, The Opening of Texas to Foreign Settlement, 1801–1821 (University of Texas Bulletin 2714, 1927).
 A Proud Heritage: A History of Uvalde County (Uvalde, Texas: El Progreso Club, 1975).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Ruben E. Ochoa, "NUEVA JAEN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrn46.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Ruben E. Ochoa, "Nueva Jaen," accessed April 30, 2017, http://www.tshaonline.org/handbook/online/articles/hrn46.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.